rrajasek95/blog/_posts/2017-06-05-generating-addagrams.markdown

     return counter_anagram_map
 {% endhighlight %}

+I used the word list from the Official Scrabble Player's Dictionary or OSPD for short.
+This ensures that no proper nouns are included, which makes sense, since our addagram puzzle requires normal English words.

+At this point, I'd like to discuss a few potential extensions for this problem.
+This problem can be extended to other languages too, however you will need to come up with your own mapping scheme since the technique I used above makes use of ASCII codes for English.
+Furthermore, I'll be using `alphabet` to represent the string `'abcdefghijklmnopqrstuvwxyz'` to iterate over, but you can replace it with your own alphabet as required, provided you create the appropriate counter.
+Therefore `w2c`, `add_letter` and `alphabet` are language dependent and should be implemented accordingly.
+The techniques used beyond this point are quite general and do not depend on a particular language.

 #### Adding letters
 The next thing that we're going to do is to generate anagrams after adding a letter.
-For example, take the word *low*.
-We can add the letter *f* to the word and search for anagrams for the new word by filtering from the dictionary as we did earlier.
-This would yield us words like *wolf* and *flow*.
-Similarly, we can add *s* to *low* and do the same filtering process to get words like *slow* and *lows*.
-However, adding a letter like *v* or *w* wouldn't yield any anagram words, so those letters can be ignored from consideration.
-So for a given word, we try out all the letters in the alphabet and find the letters, which added, yield anagrammed words.
+For example, take the counter $$ \text{\{l:1, o:1, w:1 \}} $$.
+We can add the letter *f* to the counter and check if the new counter produced has valid english words.
+If it does, we can then try to add letters to the counter $$ \text{\{f:1, l:1, o:1, w:1 \}} $$.
+However, adding a letter like *v* or *w* to our older wouldn't yield any anagram words, so we don't need to try to add letters to the counters produced in this case since it's obviously not going to form an addagram sequence.
+In short, for a given word, we try out all the letters in the alphabet and find the letters, which added, yield anagrammed words.
 We then take one of those generated words, add a letter and anagram them and so on to get an addagram sequence.
 We can represent the logic as:

 {% highlight python %}
 def letter_count(counter):